 I must then start the race having already brought the oxidation to a high level of power, so as to avoid the transient lactic acid that we have described, or to generally minimize the lactacidemia total during the competition.

+So, when it comes to a specific warm-up for high-impact aerobic activities, the athlete begins to make the technical movements at an initially mild intensity, balancing work and breaks to stimulate the most of the oxidative mechanisms producing the least possible amount of lactic acid.
 For example, after a general warmup, a cross-country skier will start with a slow run a few minutes long, working up to the point before they lose their breath.
 Typically this stage lasts from 15′ to 20′.
 After a short break and some stretching exercises and technique, they then start to run longer or shorter distances (depending on the specialty, from some tens to hundreds of meters) interspersed with rest breaks, at higher and higher speeds to eventually reach (but not exceed) the speed of the race.
 The choice of rhythms, pauses and quantity depends on the sensitivity of the athlete and his/her experience.

 Try it yourself.
 The perception of one’s aerobic threshold is a feeling that every athlete, at any level, amateur or professional, should develop well.